vict0rsch/deep_learning/keras/README.md

 Let's get into the model's details :

-* The first hidden layer is has 500 units, [rectified linear unit](http://deeplearning.net/software/theano/library/tensor/nnet/nnet.html#theano.tensor.nnet.relu) activation function 30% of dropout.
+* The first hidden layer is has 500 units, [rectified linear unit](http://deeplearning.net/software/theano/library/tensor/nnet/nnet.html#theano.tensor.nnet.relu) activation function and 40% of dropout.
 Also, it needs the input dimension : by specifying `input_dim = 784` we tell this first layer that the virtual input layer will be of size 784.
-* The second hidden layer has 300 units, rectified linear unit activation function 30% of dropout.
+* The second hidden layer has 300 units, rectified linear unit activation function and 40% of dropout.
 * The output layer has 10 units (because we have 10 categories / labels in mnist), no dropout (of course...) and a [softmax](http://deeplearning.net/software/theano/library/tensor/nnet/nnet.html#tensor.nnet.softmax) activation function to output a probability. `softmax` output + `categorical_crossentropy` is standard for multiclass classification.
-* This structure 784-500-300-10 comes from Y. LeCun's [website](http://yann.lecun.com/exdb/mnist/) citing G. Hinton's unpublished work
+* This structure 500-300-10 comes from Y. LeCun's [website](http://yann.lecun.com/exdb/mnist/) citing G. Hinton's unpublished work
 * Here I have kept the default initialization of weights and biases but you can find [here](http://keras.io/initializations/) the list of possible initializations.
 Also, [here](http://keras.io/activations/) are the possible activations.

 Remember I mentioned that Keras used Theano? well, you just went through it.
 Creating the `model`and `optimizer` instances as well as adding layers is all about creating Theano variables and explaining how they depend on each other.
 Then the compilation time is simply about declaring an undercover Theano function.
 This is why this step can be a little long.
 The more complex your model, the longer (captain here).